AUlloaVilela/coursera_course3_project/README.md

 The script can be structured into following steps:

 1. Since the R packages "dplyr" and "sqldf" are used in the script; it will be checked if they are installed.
 If not , they will be installed and be called up before going into further steps.

 2. The script will also check if the original data is previously stored in the R Working Directory in a folder called "C3_Project > UCI HAR Dataset" ; otherwise the script will create this directory and will download the dataset into it.

-3. In order to make the script more understandable, all major steps involved in the data transformation process are described within the script with comment lines (all lines starting with ##).
+3. The script will perform all required task in the project (Merge the train and test datasets, select the whished columns, uses descriptive names for the 6 activites measured, replace column names with more descriptive ones, and calculates the means of the selected columns).
+In order to make the script more understandable, all major steps involved in the data transformation process are described within the script with comment lines (all lines starting with ##).

 4. After data processing the required output txt file will be stored in the Working Directory under "C3_Project".
 The name of this file is : "Final_Data.txt"

 5. This final output data will also be stored into an R object called "final_data_frame", and can be called in R with the following command:    final_data_frame <- read.table("./C3_Project/Final_Data.txt",header=TRUE)